Flock137/video-wallpaper-scripts/README.md

 Comment=Script to set wallpaper
 ```

+# Desktop Launcher

+Copy the `setwall.desktop` to your executable path, either in local (`~/.local/share/applications`) or system-wide (`~/usr/share/applications`).

+It's more recommended that you put it in local

 ---

 #### RAM consumption

-Base on my tests, mplayer only takes up less tha 300MB RAM.
+Base on my tests, mplayer only takes up less than 300MB RAM.
 It should not cause significant slowdowns on your system.

+However, for machines with no dedicated GPU, be expected that your laptop will be heated up a bit.
+Otherwise, do consider to let your GPU handle your wallpaper within some forms or manner.

 #### Why not mpv?